authup/authup/packages/docs/src/packages/server-adapter/http.md

 # HTTP

-The http express middleware should be injected at the beginning of the  chain.
+The http middleware should be injected at the beginning of the  chain.

 Besides, validating the authorization header, the `setupHTTPMiddleware` also extends the request with general information (realm, abilities, ...) and information about the corresponding robot or user of the token.